iatagun/Simple-Ngram/README.md

 # Simple-Ngram
 An n-gram model models sequences, notably natural languages, using the statistical properties of n-grams.
-# Simple useage

-# after the download to same directory file import the ngram to your project
+#Simple useage after the download this to your project file
 import ngram

 # then call the functions and write some sentences like below